MariamAlshammari/reading-notes/Class01.md

 * A component re-renders when data in the props change

- ## Things I want to know more about

-I read some thing about state so i want to know what is the dufferent betwwen state and props .

 ### Sources:
 * [A High Level Overview Of React](https://www.youtube.com/watch?v=FRjlF74_EZk)
 * [Component](https://www.tutorialspoint.com/software_architecture_design/component_based_architecture.htm)